Affirming the Inherent Worth and Dignity for Every Person...

 What goes on during services?

 Our services last about one hour.
 They begin with the lighting of the chalice, the symbol of Unitarian Universalism.
 Next, we light candles of "Joy and Concern."
 Members light a candle to honor an event in their lives, to share an idea, or to ask for the thoughts and prayers of the community.
 We sing from our hymnal Singing the Living Tradition, which contains a wide range of traditional and contemporary songs, using gender-inclusive language.
 The children are invited to religious education.
 The centerpiece of our service--a presentation on a topic of interest followed by discussion is next.
 We complete the service with a hymn and closing words by one of our members.
 After service, we have a "coffee-hour'' in which we discuss the day's presentation or socialize informally.

-Not at this time.
-We occasionally have guest Unitarian ministers, but we are currently a lay ministry.
-Our lay leaders do an excellent job presenting topics of interest, and we also invite guest speakers who are experts on issues of interest.
+In the summer of 2017, we hired Rev. Kali Hayslett as a part-time contract minister.
+In addition, our lay leaders also do an excellent job presenting topics of interest, and we also invite guest speakers who are experts on issues of interest.